kunle2pac/ScavTools/README.md

 # ScavTools

-A developer utilities platform built for Web3 and StarkNet developers.
-ScavTools bundles a collection of everyday developer tools into a single, clean interface — from JSON formatting and JWT decoding to StarkNet address shortening and PDF generation.
+A developer utilities platform built for Web3 developers.
+ScavTools bundles a collection of everyday developer tools into a single, clean interface — from JSON formatting and JWT decoding to address shortening and PDF generation.

 ## What It Does